vishwasbasotra/Bangalore-Real-Estate-Price-Prediction-WebApp/README.md

 5. Jupyter notebook, visual studio code and pycharm as IDE
 6. Python flask for http server
 7. HTML/CSS/Javascript for UI

+## Deployment:
+This Web App is deployed to cloud (AWS EC2) where it can be accesssed.
+Running last command above will prompt that server is running on port 5000.
+8. Now just load your cloud url in browser (for me it was http://ec2-3-20-226-15.us-east-2.compute.amazonaws.com/), website will open but it will not work unless I run this app's server in virtual OS Ubuntu.